IoannisDiridis/IoannisDiridis/README.md

 - 👋 Hi, I’m @IoannisDiridis
-- 👀 I’m interested in Informatics, computer programming(C#, C++, Python, Java, JS), Martial Arts, Formula 1, critical thinking and problem solving.
+- 👀 I’m interested in Informatics, computer programming(C, Python, Kotlin, JS), Martial Arts, Formula 1, critical thinking and problem solving.
-- 🌱 I’m currently studying informatics in HAEC while also working on Computer Projects of my own.
+- 🌱 I’m currently studying informatics @ HAEC i aslo study courses such as CS50 and work on Projects of my own.
 - 💞️ I’m looking to collaborate on Software Dev./Engineering, Game development, anything that can be a good learning experience.

 <!---